sugi-lang/sugi/README.md

 # sugi
-A sequential and minimal programming language seeking the ultimate syntax.
+A sequential and minimalistic programming language seeking the ultimate syntax.

 # Install on linux
 Install the vlang programming language.
 Instructions are at https://github.com/vlang/v/blob/master/doc/docs.md.